Frequently Asked Questions (FAQ)

 Daylight Saving Time (DST) can create significant disruptions in international travel.
 When clocks shift forward or backward, flight schedules, train timetables, and even cruise ship itineraries may require adjustments.

 Airlines and transportation systems often plan months in advance, so sudden DST changes can lead to confusion, missed connections, and rebookings.
-For instance, a flight departing from the U.S. to Europe during a DST transition might arrive earlier or later than expected due to mismatched time changes between regions.
+A flight departing from the U.S. to Europe during a DST transition might arrive earlier or later than expected due to mismatched time changes between regions.

-Additionally, global systems like aviation rely on Coordinated Universal Time (UTC) to avoid DST confusion, emphasizing the need for standardized timekeeping in international travel.
+Additionally, global systems like aviation rely on UTC to avoid DST confusion, emphasizing the need for standardized timekeeping in international travel.

 12. What are the origins of time zones?